 - How to deal with hostile records trolls

-Section 112.3142, Florida Statutes, requires constitutional offices to complete four (4) hours of ethics training each year covering state ethics code, Florida public record, and open meetings laws.
-Attorney Edward L. Birk offers training to satisfy this requirement.
-Attorney Birk has advised both records custodians and news media when seeking access to records.
-He has been in court many times regarding public records.
-He brings a deep experience and understanding of best practices for records requestors and custodians charged with compliance.
+Section 112.3142 of the Florida Statutes requires constitutional offices to complete four (4) hours of ethics training each year covering state ethics code, Florida public record, and open meetings laws.
+Marks Gray’s Sunshine Law attorneys counsel and advise clients–both records custodians, records requestors, and news media when seeking access to records.
+Many times, Marks Gray attorneys can help all concerned avoid disputes and litigation.
+When needed, our Sunshine Law attorneys have been in court many times regarding public records and open meetings.
+Our attorneys bring deep experience and understanding of best practices for requestors seeking maximum access to records and meetings and for custodians charged with compliance.

-The best defense to public records lawsuits is to implement a comprehensive public records policy.
-Our attorneys can provide a review of your current policies, identify potential risks, and recommend best practices for receiving, processing, and responding to records requests that will simplify the process for your organization and minimize risks of lawsuits.
+The best defense to public records and open meetings lawsuits is to implement a comprehensive policy.
+Our attorneys can provide a review of current policies, identify potential risks, and recommend best practices for receiving, processing, and responding to records requests to simplify the process and minimize risks of lawsuits.

-- Department-specifics issues: HR, police, council, public works and planning
+- Department-specific issues: HR, police, council, public works and planning